Diagnostic Cardiac Sonography - 717

 - A Registered Diagnostic Medical Sonographer

-- A current résumé detailing duration and level of any patient care experience and names of courses and course codes requested under Admission Requirements section.
-Please use this resume template (downloads document, 40kb).
-Résumés must be mailed to Ontario Colleges.
+A current résumé detailing duration and level of any patient care experience and names of courses and course codes requested under Admission Requirements section.
+Please use this resume template (downloads document, 23kb).
+The résumés must be sent to Ontario Colleges for submission.

-- An original transcript of all postsecondary education
+- An official original transcript of all postsecondary education

 Mandatory admission requirements for all applicants for whom English is a second language: